How to Fix Rotted Wood

 Conclusion

 Fixing rotted wood can be simple with the right steps.
-First, identify the damage.
+First, identify the damage and the type of wood rot.
 Then, remove the rotted parts carefully.
 Next, apply wood hardener and filler.
 Finally, sand and paint the repaired area.
 Regular maintenance prevents future wood rot.
 Stay vigilant to keep your wood strong and durable.

 Follow these steps, and your wood will look great for years.
 Happy repairing!